Image

 Phase N/A

-This study looks at how safe and effective the **ECHELON 3000 Stapler** is during certain surgeries.
-This stapler is a tool used to close cuts during surgery.
-The study focuses on people having either a laparoscopic sleeve gastrectomy (a surgery to help lose weight) or a lung resection (surgery to remove part of the lung).
-These surgeries can be done with a camera (video-assisted) or by opening the area.
+This study looks at how safe and effective the ECHELON 3000 Stapler is for surgeries.
+A stapler, in this case, is a tool used by doctors to close cuts made during surgery.
+The study involves people having a laparoscopic sleeve gastrectomy (a type of weight-loss surgery) or lung resection (removing part of the lung).
+These surgeries may be done using a camera and small cuts, or a more open method.

 Study details